Cecilia Morel

-María Cecilia Morel Montes (born 14 January 1954) is the wife of the former President of Chile Sebastián Piñera, and as such is the former First Lady of Chile.
-Morel was also the Director of the Sociocultural Area of the Presidency during both her husband's terms as President.
+María Cecilia Morel Montes (born 14 January 1954) is the widow of the former president of Chile Sebastián Piñera, and as such is a former first lady of Chile.
+Morel was also the director of the sociocultural area of the presidency during both her husband's terms as president.

 Family life

 Cecilia is the fourth of seven children born to Eduardo Morel Chaigneau and Paulina Montes Brunet, the sister of Hugo Montes Brunet.
 She attended grade school at the College Jeanne d'Arc de Santiago de Chile, the same school where her mother and grandmother (Consuelo Brunet Bunster) studied.

 At the age of 18 in 1972, she began dating Sebastián Piñera, who was her neighbor in the Avenida Américo Vespucio, in the eastern sector of Santiago.
 They married in 1973 and the couple moved to the United States in December 1974 where he studied economics.